symcn/meshach/README.md

 $ make deploy
 ```

-You can customize the deployment by modifying the `config/operator` and `config/adapter` kustomize cofig files.
+You can customize the deployment by modifying the `config/operator` and `config/adapter` kustomize config files.

 ## Getting support